mkramlich/latlearn/README.md

 The combination of Total Transparency, Zero Dependencies, and Zero Price may be attractive for some devs or teams looking for an alternative to big/heavy/murky commercial packages or cloud services in this problem space.
 I won't name names but if I coughed and my cough sounded to you like "AtaOgd" or "Ew Relicked" or "Plunks" I'd say you were *fantastically* good at spelling the sounds of a cough!
 And then I would look at you funny, and slowly back away, all casual like.

+Real Use Cases

+Here's a brief write-up of a real use case where latlearn's instrumentation and reporting  was used to help identify an inefficient code path, and then to confirm that a perforamnce refactor was a success: `./benefits-example.md`

 The Full Story

 For more complex examples, features and permutations see `./example-app1.go` and use `./buildrun.sh` to run it.